zulhusni2003/css-maxing/README.md

 # CSS Maxing Playground

-This repository serves as a playground for practicing CSS techniques and collaborating with others to add features using vanilla CSS.
+This repository serves as a playground for practicing CSS techniques and collaborating with others to add features using vanilla CSS & advanced CSS.

 ## About